 Not long ago you were part of a small team of people with a big idea that you thought could change the world.
 Now you are responsible for a rapidly growing team who are looking at you for direction.
 Your burden of responsibility has increased dramatically and you need to learn to lead quickly.
 Having coached a lot of new leaders in this situation, I’ve turned that experience into five pieces of advice for new leaders.

-For more advice and inspiration, sign up to my Monthly Newsletter: a curation of blogs, articles, books and podcasts about the future of business and leadership.
+For more inspiration, sign up to my Monthly Newsletter: a curation of blogs, articles, books and podcasts about the future of business and leadership.
+You can also follow me on Twitter, LinkedIn and Instagram.

 1. Learn about what leadership is